 Dean of the Faculty of Arts & Sciences Barbara Schaal wrote, “My experiences have repeatedly reminded me of the importance of interdisciplinary approaches.
 It is often more difficult to find the answers we seek if we only examine an issue through one lens, if we only employ one set of principles or theories.”
-A wide range of undergraduate majors and minors, graduate degrees, joint- and dual-degree graduate programs and interdisciplinary programs are available in Arts & Sciences:
+A wide range of majors and minors, graduate degrees, and interdisciplinary programs are available in Arts & Sciences.

 Biology and Biomedical Sciences